cysouw/diathesis/text/c01_introduction.md

 c.
 Ich treffe mich mit dir.
 :::

 The object of applicatives and antipassives is typically an accusative, but datives are also attested.
-An example of a dative applicative is the alternation between *stammen aus* 'to hail from' and *entstammen* 'to be descended from' [@Next], see [@sec:preverb-dative-applicative].
-An example of a dative antipassive is the covert alternation of *berichten* 'to report' [@NNext], see  [@sec:prepositions-dative-antipassive-accusative].
+An example of a dative applicative is the alternation between *stammen aus* 'to hail from' and *entstammen* 'to be descended from' [@next], see [@sec:preverb-dative-applicative].
+An example of a dative antipassive is the covert alternation of *berichten* 'to report' [@nnext], see  [@sec:prepositions-dative-antipassive-accusative].

 :::ex
 a.
 Ich stamme aus einem Adelsgeschlecht.